-Complete portfolios or individual assets may be excluded from benchmarks for a particular period.
-Before this is done, a thorough examination of the validity of the exclusion is carried out.
+A full portfolio or individual assets may be excluded from benchmarks over a particular period.
+Before this is done, a thorough examination of the circumstances is carried out to confirm the validity of the reasons for the exclusion.
 A portfolio or asset may be excluded from a benchmark for the following reasons:

-- Incomplete mandatory data (see Section 1 above) for the period under analysis. - · Anomalous/apparently inaccurate data that cannot be confirmed with contributors before the formal release of results. - Historical records of properties held in portfolios newly joining the benchmarking service.
-These records are excluded from frozen composition benchmarks. - Historical records of portfolios for which valuations are irregular in frequency or data are otherwise incomplete or unsatisfactory. - Historical data for properties of specific types that pre-date the existence of complete records for a portfolio: e.g., partial data on UK agricultural properties prior to 1970. - In the case of merged or split portfolios, historical records prior to the split or merger to avoid double counting. - Where the same property interest might be included in two portfolios, e.g., a pension fund and the management house that oversees that pension fund to avoid double counting.
+- Incomplete mandatory data (see Section 2 above) for the period under analysis - Anomalous data that appear to be inaccurate which cannot be confirmed with clients before the formal release of results - Early records of properties held by new portfolios that join the service each year.
+These are only excluded from frozen composition benchmarks - Historical records of portfolios for which valuations were irregular in frequency or the data otherwise incomplete or unsatisfactory - The early history of specific property types that precede complete records for a portfolio e.g. partial data on agricultural properties prior to 1970 - In the cases of merged or split portfolios, the historic records prior to the split or merger are excluded from the new portfolio/portfolios to avoid double counting - Where the same property interest might be included in two portfolios, e.g. a pension fund and management house that oversees that pension fund, leading to double counting